 In one word, YES!

-I’ve started blogging in 2017 with a sole intention to write about various languages based on my knowledge, experience, and research.
-In the past three years, I received a considerable number of the new language jobs opening seeking candidates, ranging from virtual assistant to translator or interpreter to positions in the embassy across the country.
+I’ve started blogging in 2017 with the sole intention to write about various languages based on my knowledge, experience, and research.
+In the past three years, I received a considerable number of new language jobs opening seeking candidates, ranging from virtual assistant to translator or interpreter to positions in the embassy across the country.
 With so many new employment possibilities, no matter what career you pick, if you’ve acquired a second language, you’ll always have a real edge.

 Bilingual job seekers are preferred over applicants without foreign language skills.
 One can trace the impact of multilingualism in almost every field.
 Since not many people know a foreign tongue.
 Thus, a linguist expert usually paid higher than others.